Brandon Act: Access to Confidential Mental Health Support

 2018: Record Year for Military Suicides

-Brandon Caserta was one of 325 active duty service members, and one of 68 sailors, who died by suicide in 2018.
-Though 2018 was a record year for military suicides, according to military data, less than half of troops who took their own lives that year had a documented behavioral health diagnosis.
+Brandon Caserta was one of 325 active duty service members and one of 68 sailors who died by suicide in 2018.
+Though 2018 was a record year for military suicides, according to military data, less than half of the troops who took their own lives that year had a documented behavioral health diagnosis.

-That discrepancy in numbers speaks to the fact that that too often members of the military would rather die than admit to needing help, for fear it could incite retaliation, or otherwise negatively impact their careers.
-Troops also know there is a relative lack of privacy when it comes to their medical lives, as well as a daunting stigma when it comes to mental health care.
+That discrepancy in numbers speaks to the fact that too often, members of the military would rather die than admit to needing help, for fear it could incite retaliation, or otherwise negatively impact their careers.
+Troops also know there is traditionally a relative lack of privacy when it comes to their medical lives and stigma when it comes to mental health care.

 Help For Those Trapped in Abusive Commands

-Suicide doesn’t happen in a vacuum.
-In Brandon’s case, his troubles began when he broke his leg during Underwater Demolition/Navy SEAL training.
+Brandon’s troubles began when he broke his leg during Underwater Demolition/Navy SEAL training.
 A prolonged series of setbacks followed.
 His problems were compounded by an abusive superior who made him the target of daily harassment and bullying.

 After Brandon’s death, his parents, Teri and Patrick Caserta, a 22-year Navy veteran, were determined to make sure other service members who found themselves trapped in abusive commands could get lifesaving assistance.
 Thought they didn’t know much about lobbying, or what went into creating a bill, they drove cross-country to Washington, D.C. to set the process in motion.